tymyrddin/cheatsheets/source/docs/payloads/evading-av.md

-# Notes on evading antivirus
+# Notes on evading Anti-Virus

 Whether delivering a payload through an application vulnerability exploit, or through social engineering, running code on target machines is part of most penetration testing.
-That means bypassing [antivirus software](av.md) or other host-based protections.
+That means bypassing [Anti-Virus software](av.md) or other host-based protections.

-Tools like Veil and MSFVenom may be useful for learning purposes in a lab context, but the most effective way to avoid antivirus detection on a target machine in a real-life organisational context is to create customised payloads or develop your own from scratch based on context of the pentesting/red teaming.

 ## Modify payload code